A theory of generalized Lam\'e curves: Introduction

-Associated to the GHH data is the shifted addition map
+Associated to the GHH data is the $(\mathbf{n},\mathbf{p})$-shifted addition map

-which plays a fundamental role in controlling the geometry of generalized Lamé curves.
+which plays a fundamental role in controlling the global geometry of generalized Lam\'e curves.
 The behavior of this map under deformation and degeneration provides the main geometric input for the results stated below.